skdejong/100DaysOfCode/log.md

 **Thoughts:**

 Today was our first day back after a two-week holiday and the first thing we did was find out who our teammates are for this final project.
-I have only worked with one of my five teammates (pair programming) before but know some of them as we’re in a larger 40 person group on the bootcamp.
+I have only worked with one of my five teammates (pair programming) before but know some of them as we’re in a larger 40 person group (A) on the bootcamp.
 I am very excited to about our team.
 They are all great people and we have huge potential.

 ![Frugal Fanatics Team Photo](Images/FrugalFanaticsTeamPhoto(6Jan2023).jpg)